pascal-fb-martin/HouseSprinkler/README.md

 * Controls the sprinkler valves through the network, to offer access to a distributed network of control computers.
 Valve can be controlled from multiple points on the network: the valve wiring does not have to be all run to a single point.
 * Adjusts watering automatically, based on an online index (Southern California for now) or on a season-based index table (monthly or weekly).
 * Splits the watering periods into short pulse separated by pauses, to avoid water poodles and run-off.
+* Support control of pumps and power supply (feeds) when a program or zone runs.
 * Records a log of activity, so that one may monitor what happened the previous days.
 * Can be integrated as part of a suite of applications managed from a central point.